The Super Bowl may be the biggest night in advertising, but, somehow, video game producers aren’t jumping on the bandwagon. Nick D. looks at why.

 Nevertheless, an edge over a tight competitor could lead to all sorts of advantages including better multiplatorm games as your console becomes the lead in development, more exclusive DLC, and better third party partnerships.

 Back to software, there is a secondary problem associated with costs – how best to use the money.
 Four million dollars is a massive investment even for large companies, and there are many places to spend it.
 The video game industry in particular is an industry that thrives off of constant hype building.
 A single advertisement is wasted unless followed by a consistent stream of more hype generating activities until release.
 In many cases, the costs of a Super Bowl ad would be better served by a series of lower key television ads, internet banner ads, and more direct coverage from professional video game sites.
+Whilst these are all beneficial methods of marketing and advertising for the big event, they could even be incorporated within rewarded video ads that gaming apps like to introduce to users to act as an incentive for players to get more lives or currency.
+If they’re unable to skip the ad, they will be exposed to this commercial, and may even be drawn to watch it; providing awareness for the app and the Super Bowl itself.
 While a Super Bowl commercial may be explosive, that doesn’t mean it’s the most effective option.

 Then there is the question as to whether Super Bowl advertisements actually help sell product at all.
 In a recent study, research group, Communicus, revealed that as many as 80% of Super Bowl ads don’t improve sales.
 The group speculated that a single monumental exposure isn’t sufficient in many cases.
 This may have been the case for Dante’s Inferno, which according to VGChartz has a total lifetime sales across all platforms, hovering around 2 million units.
 While VGChartz is not a perfect source, it gives you a rough ball park figure, which shows that a Super Bowl advertisement did not prevent Dante’s Inferno from under-performing.